zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01B5G99CC/skill_icon" alt="Domino's Pizza icon" width="36"> [Domino's Pizza](skills/B01B5G99CC)

-*Alexa, open Domino’s*
+*Alexa, open Domino?s*

 Place your Domino's Easy Order or your most recent order.
-You can also ask for Domino’s Tracker® updates to find out the current status of your order.
+You can also ask for Domino?s Tracker? updates to find out the current status of your order.

 ***